ParthuP/EURail_Contact_Task/README.md

 `PrimeReact` library used to create UI elements.
 Documentation can be found [here](https://www.primefaces.org/primereact/#/)

 ### Code Deployed
-Application is up and running live at `[https://eurail-task.netlify.com]`(https://eurail-task.netlify.com)
+Application is up and running live  [here](https://eurail-task.netlify.com)